-I owe the idea for Martel.
-Poetry Undiluted to one of my favorite humans, whom I met during my first year of college.
-I had been writing poetry regularly for three or four years, and my collection was growing steadily.
+The concept behind Martel.
+Poetry Undiluted materialized during my first year of college.
+I had been writing poetry regularly for three years, and my collection was growing steadily.
 Unfortunately, few people were seeing my work.
 While my family, friends, and teachers provided me with a reliable, patient, and enthusiastic audience, I was consistently inundating them with poetry: I needed a more relaxed and comprehensive way to showcase my writing.
-This prompted the suggestion of creating an online portfolio, and my passion project was soon underway.
+This prompted the idea of creating an online portfolio, and my passion project was soon underway.

 Martel.
 Poetry Undiluted features the best of my work and is home to poetry of various styles, lengths, and themes.
 Some poems are short, some poems are long, and some are still deciding.
 Several of them were written in a single sitting, and many others required hours, days, or even weeks of revision.
 I have written poems about people, poems about love, and poems about time.
 I have also written poems about none of these things.
 Only one element remains identical throughout: each work contains an undiluted piece of me.

 Every verse that I create is a combination of my experiences, influences, and most profound sentiments.
 This site's poetry archive is the closest I have gotten to approximating the contents of my soul.
 For me, poetry is the ultimate—an incomparable release.
 It is a way to think and to feel.
 It is also a way to do neither.
 Whether the world feels frighteningly large or achingly small, poems are a potent medicine—a catalyst for resilience and understanding.
 This is why I write.
 It is also why I share.